 TGbe editor: Add the following subclause Modify subclause 9.4.2.88 DMS Response element as shown below: (#12818)

-When the Response Type field is “Terminate” and the Last Sequence Control field is supported, Bit 0 to Bit 3 of the Last Sequence Control field is 0, and Bit 4 to Bit 15 of the Last Sequence Control field contains the sequence number of the last group addressed frame that the AP delivered to the non-AP STA that is the recipient of the DMS Response frame.
+When the Response Type field is “Terminate” and the Last Sequence Control field is supported, Bit 0 to Bit 3 of the Last Sequence Control field is 0, and Bit 4 to Bit 15 of the Last Sequence Control field contains the sequence number of the last group addressed frame:

+that the AP delivered to the non-AP STA that is the recipient of the DMS Response frame for non-MLO,

+that the AP MLD with which the AP is affiliated delivered to the non-AP MLD with which the STA that is the recipient of the DMS Response is affiliated, for MLO.

 If the Response Type field is “Terminate” and the last frame received by the non-AP STA prior to DMS termination has not also been sent using a group addressed frame, the Last Sequence Control field is set to 65 534.

 35.3.4.2 Use of multi-link probe request and response(#11318)